-If your project is super relevant to local people, attend as many community events and networking opportunities as possible to meet more people and spread the word.
-You can also research industry events or conferences and be sure to attend.
+If your project is very relevant to locals, attend as many community events and networking opportunities as possible to meet more people and spread the word.
+You can also research any relevant industry events or conferences and be sure to attend.